What are your chances of acceptance?

 14. Where do you see yourself in 5 years?

-This is a question to determine how goal-oriented you are.
-It is also an opportunity to show the scholarship committee that you are ready for college and beyond.
+This is a question to learn about your future aspirations and goals.
+It’s also an opportunity to show the scholarship committee that you are ready for college and beyond.
 You want your answer to demonstrate that you have a plan moving forward; it doesn’t have to be super specific or set in stone, but you should have an idea of what you hope to achieve.
+You’ll also want to speak to how the scholarship fits into your future goals.

 15. How do you define failure?

-This question is meant to see how you respond when faced with a challenge.
+This question is meant to see how you respond when faced with a challenge and gain insight into your problem-solving skills.
 It is important not to simply say that failure means giving up, as this will show that you lack initiative and drive.
-The best way to answer this question is using personal experience and demonstrating what you learned from it.
+The best way to answer this question is by using personal experience, demonstrating what you learned from it and how you’ve used the lessons for self-improvement.

 16. How do you manage stress?

-This question is meant to determine how you deal with difficult situations.
-Most students respond that they like to focus on what is happening in the present moment, but this answer will show that you do not have a strategy for coping with stressors.
-A better way to answer this would be by mentioning a specific skill or habit that you have developed over time.
+This question seeks to determine how you deal with difficult situations.
+It’s common for students to respond that they like to focus on what is happening in the present moment, but this answer will show that you do not have a strategy for coping with stressors.
+A better way to answer would be by mentioning a specific skill or habit that you have developed over time.
+Make your answer memorable by citing a specific example of a stressful time and how you handled it.

-Example: I am a very organized person, and when I have a lot of work to do, I break it down into manageable tasks.
-Seeing everything that needs to be done in one sitting can be overwhelming for me, but if I give myself smaller goals to meet each day then that becomes more manageable.
-In addition, when I feel overwhelmed or stressed about work, I like to take a few minutes and go for a walk.
-This helps me think through everything more clearly, and I feel much more relaxed afterwards.
+Example: Last fall I was feeling particularly taxed—I was taking two AP courses, studying for the SAT, playing varsity soccer, and preparing to apply to college.
+I felt a lot of pressure to get everything done and it was overwhelming.
+I’m a very organized person, and when I have a lot of work to do, I break it down into manageable tasks.
+Seeing everything that needs to be done in one sitting can be exasperating for me, but if I give myself smaller goals to meet each day then it all becomes more manageable.

-Example: I will tell you about a time when I was misunderstood by my peers.
-In high school, many of the students loved playing sports and were often eager to participate in after-school practices.
-Unfortunately, this made it difficult for me to get an opportunity to play because I was not athletic at all.
-When I tried out for the football team, I failed to make it because I didn’t have enough experience on my resume.
+Example: Many of my friends love playing sports and were busy much of the year with after-school practices.
+Unfortunately, I’m not particularly athletic.
+I tried out for the football team but failed to make it because I didn’t have enough experience.
 Instead of feeling sorry for myself, I decided to join the swim team and began training with one of the best swimmers in school.
 She allowed me to shadow her until she felt that my technique was on par with the rest of her team.
-By the end of my sophomore year, I qualified for state level tournaments!
+By the end of my sophomore year, I qualified for state-level tournaments!

 18. What motivates you?